 - C. Arrange contact in a manner that places victim safety first.
 When assessing safety, psychological and physical well-being shall be considered.
 In addition, the following criteria must be met before contact can be initiated and approved by the multidisciplinary team: - 1.
 An informed supervisor has been approved by the multidisciplinary team.
 If the supervisor is not known to the victim, then the victim's representative must be present in the case of a child.
-This adult must meet the requirements of an informed supervisor as outlined in Section 9.000 of these Standards. - 2.
+This adult must meet the requirements of an informed supervisor as outlined in Section 11.000 of these Standards. - 2.
 The juvenile is willing to plan for contact, to develop and utilize a safety plan for all contact and to accept and cooperate with supervision. - 3.
 The juvenile is willing to accept limits on contact by family members and the victim, puts the victim's needs first and respects the victim's boundaries and need for privacy. - 4.
 The juvenile is willing to cooperate with family or third party disclosure related to risk as directed by the multidisciplinary team. - D. If contact is approved, the multidisciplinary team shall closely supervise and monitor the process including: - 1.
 The safety plan must have a mechanism in place to inform the multidisciplinary team and specifically the supervising officer/agent of concerns or rule violations during contact. - 2.
 Victim's and potential victim's emotional and physical safety shall be assessed on a continuing basis and contact shall be terminated immediately if any aspect of safety is jeopardized.

-8.300 Family Reunification6768
+9.300 Family Reunification69,70

-8.310 The multidisciplinary team shall make recommendations regarding reunification based on an ongoing assessment of victim safety and needs.
+9.310 The multidisciplinary team shall make recommendations regarding reunification based on an ongoing assessment of victim safety and needs.
 Family reunification shall never take precedence over the safety of any victim and it is important to be aware that in some cases reunification may not be appropriate.
 If reunification is indicated, after careful consideration of all the potential risks, the multidisciplinary team shall closely monitor the process.
 Even when indicated, family reunification can be a long-term process that involves risk and must be approached with great deliberation.

-67 Welfare, A. (2008).
+69 Welfare, A. (2008).
 How Qualitative Research Can Inform Clinical Interventions in Families Recovering From Sibling Sexual Abuse.
 Australian and New Zealand Journal of Family Therapy.
 Vol. 29(3), 139-147.
+70 Harper, B.M.
+"Moving Families to Future Health: Reunification Experiences After Sibling Incest" (2012).
+Doctorate in Social Work Dissertation.

-68 Harper, B.M.
+70 Harper, B.M.
 "Moving Families to Future Health: Reunification Experiences After Sibling Incest" (2012).
 Doctorate in Social Work Dissertation.
 Paper 26.